felixpleiva/TDT_DGRP_lines/README.md

 ## Licence

-This repository is provided by the author under the [MIT](https://opensource.org/licenses/MIT) License.
+This repository is provided by the author under the [Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/) License.

 ## Further information